 Our companion animals at home help us too.
 They can lift our mood, understanding when we are upset, when no-one else would pick up on how we were feeling.
 Being acutely attuned to us, our pets have a huge impact on our health and well being.
 Not just physically but emotionally too.

 Whatever the weather, a dog needs to go out and have sufficient daily exercise.
 Dogs encourage us to keep fit and active.
-This in turn provides health benefits and prevents loneliness, isolation and depression.
-Regular walking improves general health by keeping joints flexible, lowering blood pressure and having a positive effect on heart health too.
+This, in turn, provides health benefits and prevents loneliness, isolation, and depression.
+Regular walking improves general health by keeping joints flexible, lowering blood pressure, and having a positive effect on heart health too.
 Getting outside in nature away from phones and computers is beneficial for lowering stress and relieving tension.
 Socialising when out on a walk is much easier with a dog (especially a well behaved and friendly one) other animal lovers naturally gravitate towards animals.
 Fresh air “does you good” everyone feels better for a breath of fresh air!

 It is wonderful to be around and in the company of animals.
 There is an association between the frequency of cats purring and healing …those reverberating purrs – really is there anything more soothing?!
-Our pets are treasured, they love us unconditionally and wholeheartly and what we give to them is rewarded ten-fold.
+Our pets are treasured, they love us unconditionally and wholeheartedly and what we give to them is rewarded ten-fold.
 Pets are the best prescription!
 Their therapeutic power is phenomenal!

 Bringing our attention back to black “furday” I would just like to mention a special dog.
-Jay is a seven year old petite black Labrador, a beautiful ex-breeder with a super temperament; she is so attentive to my dad.
+Jay is a seven-year-old petite black Labrador, a beautiful ex-breeder with a super temperament; she is so attentive to my dad.
 I just knew that they would connect and help each other.
 I felt compelled to engineer their introduction almost a year ago now, and I am so glad that I did.
 My dad is super resilient and fiercely independent.
 Sadly having suffered two strokes after my mum passed away, Jay keeps him going and has a huge impact on his health and wellbeing.
 Jay makes home a happy and loving environment for dad.
 She is a wonderful addition to the family and has truly helped him more than any human possibly ever could.
 Dad lives for Jay and sweet, little Jay is devoted to dad.
 She has brought much pleasure and greatly enriched his life, as he has hers.
 I am absolutely certain of that.

 Joanne Jarvis, Author of Dexter’s Diary